JohnAndreiCabili/Mangosoft/web/README.md

 The script copies the contents of this folder into `build/mangosoft-web/`, initialises a fresh Git history, and commits everything so you can immediately add a GitHub remote and push.
 It uses tools that ship with macOS (`git`, `python3`, and `rsync`).
 Once the new repository is created, cloning it on macOS and running `python3 -m http.server 4173` is all that is required to launch the app locally.

+> **Need every Mangosoft asset (Android + web) in a brand-new repo instead?** Run `./scripts/prepare-full-repo.sh` from the root to clone the complete project into `build/mangosoft-full/` with a clean Git history.

 ### Quick start on macOS

 1. Open the **Terminal** application (`⌘ + Space`, type "Terminal").